txrxau/Arduino-Shield-DRAM_4164_41256-UnoNano-Tester/README.md

 <br>
 Final Revision of my PCB design<br>
 All parts clearly marked on PCB silkscreen.<br>
-I've built and tested this design and use it often for testing.<br>

 I'd recommend the Extended code and view the serial output to see what faults are found if any.<br>
 Based on kinetix Extended DRAMArduino code<br>
 https://www.vogons.org/viewtopic.php?t=107370